 Our warehouse is overflowing right now, so we may turn away donations of bikes in severe disrepair.
 We prefer that you do not leave bikes outside our shop when we are closed.
 We welcome kids’ bikes at any time but the best time to donate them is in November and December.
 We also accept bike parts and accessories, but please do not bring used helmets or used child seats.

 We always seem to have a shortage of bikes for tall men but lots of donation requests from men who are over six feet tall.
 We appreciate all of your donations, but large bikes are extra-special to us.

 Need a bike?

 We do not donate bikes directly to individuals.
 If you are in need of a bike, please contact one of our recipient organizations.
 Our primary recipients are the Athens Area Homeless Shelter Job TREC program and the Family Counseling Service DUI-Drug Court program.

 We sell some of our bikes in order to cover our expenses.
-We usually have a few bikes for sale in our inventory, but keep an eye out for our occasional used bike sales, usually in the spring and summer.
-You can also find some of our bikes for sale at the Habitat ReStore and at Jittery Joe’s Roaster.
+We usually have a few bikes for sale in our inventory, but keep an eye out for our seasonal used bike sales, usually in April and August.
+You can also find some of our bikes for sale at the Habitat ReStore.